CNuge/SalmonEuAdmix/README.md

 SalmonEuAdmix can handle low levels of missing information, the modal genotype from the training data will be imputed to fill in missing data.
 You should explore your data to get a sense of the amount of missing values.

-### Model selection
+### Alternative model selection
-`SalmonEuAdmix` gives you a choice of two neural networks that take different sized inputs.
+`SalmonEuAdmix` gives you a choice of an additional, larger, neural network for admixture prediction.
 By default, the 301-SNP model is used, by changing the `--neuralnetwork` flag, you can select between the `301_model` and the `513_model`.
 The 513_model uses a larger panel of SNPs (all 301 markers are in the 513-SNP panel).
 If individuals were genotyped for all 513 markers, then the `513_model` will be marginally more accurate in its predictions.

 You can view the list of the larger 513-SNP markers from by running the following from within Python: